 2. Plan to shop.

 The Marketplace is for people without health coverage.
 It can help you get covered if you don’t have health insurance through another source.
 To learn more, call 1.800.318.2596 or go to HealthCare.gov.

-You need to sign up for health insurance during the Marketplace’s
+You need to sign up for health insurance during the Marketplace’s open enrollment if:

 - You don't have health insurance through your employer